bax399/discord-voice-transcript-nosummary/README.md

 ## Tools used

 - [Deepgram](https://www.deepgram.com/) - For transcription
-- [Anyscale](https://www.anyscale.com/) - For summary and analysis of the transcript, used because it allows function calling on mistral.
+~~- [Anyscale](https://www.anyscale.com/) - For summary and analysis of the transcript, used because it allows function calling on mistral.~~
 - [Pycord](https://pycord.dev) - Python wrapper for discord api